-The S.E.T.
-Awards are presented to movies, TV series, radio and television news programs, print and online journalism for accurate and impactful entertainment portraying and promoting the fields of science, engineering, technology and math.
-EIC will partner with The Boeing Company to produce the first ever S.E.T.
-Awards Show this coming year.
-For more information on the S.E.T.
-Awards and the Call for Submission process, click on the logo below:
+The SET Awards are presented to movies, TV series, radio and television news programs, print and online journalism for inspiring, authentic and encouraging entertainment portraying and promoting the fields of science, engineering, technology, and math.
+To learn more, visit EICSETawards.com.
+To purchase tickets or inquire about sponsorship click this link.

 The Generation Next: Engineering Cinema program arranges the collaboration of film and engineering students from universities across the country to combine their talents and knowledge to create short films focused on engineering.
 Featuring accurate, engaging and interesting characters that are engineers or storylines that involve engineering, the winning film will be shown on The Futures Channel and will encourage future collaboration between the engineers and filmmakers of the “Next Generation.”